Generators and closed classes of groups: (Co)reflections

 We will also need to review some constructions in the category of \emph{spaces}.
 Analogously to groups, given a pointed space $M$, the \emph{cellular class} $\mathcal{C}(M)$ generated by $M$ is the smallest class that contains $M$ and is closed under homotopy equivalences and pointed homotopy colimits.
-The corresponding augmentation $CW_M X\to X$ for a pointed space $X$, called the $M$-\emph{cellular cover} of $X$, was explicitly described by Chach\'olski in his thesis \cite{Cha96} in the following way: consider the homotopy cofiber $\Cof_M X$ of the evaluation map $\bigvee_{[M,X]_*} M\rightarrow X$.
+The corresponding augmentation $CW_M X\to X$ for a pointed space $X$, called the $M$-\emph{cellular cover} of $X$, was explicitly described by Chach\'olski in his thesis \cite{Cha96} in the following way: consider the homotopy cofiber sequence

+where $ev$ is the evaluation map.
 Denote by $P_M$ the $M$-nullification functor, i.e. the homotopical localization with respect to the constant map $M\rightarrow \ast$ (see \cite{F97}, chapter 1).
-Then the homotopy fiber of $X\rightarrow P_{\Sigma M}\Cof_M X$ is homotopy equivalent to $CW_M X$.
+Then for any connected space $X$, $CW_MX$ fits into the following homotopy fiber sequence

-In \cite[Proposition 3.10]{RS01} the relation between cellular covers of groups and spaces was described: if $M$ is a 2-dimensional complex with $\pi_1M=A$, then $\pi_1CW_MK(N,1)=C_AN$ for every group $N$.
+In \cite[Theorem 3.3]{RS01} the relation between cellular covers of groups and spaces was described: if $M$ is a 2-dimensional complex with $\pi_1M=A$, and $X$ is an Eilenberg\-Mac Lane space $K(H,1)$ then $\pi_1CW_MX=C_AH$ for every group $H$.